 How to become a transformational leader

 Being a transformational leader can bring multiple benefits to both individuals and organizations.
 Transformational leadership has allowed project or company leaders to increase employee engagement, motivation, and morale, enabling them to seek higher heights in the workplace.
 Not only does it give individuals the opportunity to influence their team positively, it also provides leaders with the opportunity to develop their leadership skills, thus stimulating personal growth.
-Ultimately, transformational leadership allows people to identify their strengths and weaknesses and change accordingly.

-Examples of transformational leaders in history
+Examples of great transformational leaders in history